igvteam/igv/docs/igvtools_readme.txt

                   chr start end name
                where name is the probe name in the gct file.

-  --fileType   Optional parameter for specifying the file type for TCGA mage-tab and ".list" files.
-Possible values
+  --fileType   Explicitly specify the file type.
+This is a required parameter  for TCGA mage-tab and ".list" files.
-               are mage-tab, .wig, .cn, .igv, and .gct.
+               Possible values are mage-tab, .wig, .cn, .igv, and .gct.
 Only mage-tab files downloaded from the TCGA data center or related sights are supported at this time.

 Example: